 Archives and Digital Content

-Digitized issues of Arkitekten 1903-1929 and Arkkitehti from 1921-1929 can be freely accessed in the Finnish National Library’s digital collections.
-Digitized issues of Arkkitehti from 1930-1944 are available at Finnish legal deposit libraries.
+Digitized issues of Arkitekten 1903-1919 and Arkkitehti from 1921-1939 can be freely accessed in the Finnish National Library’s digital collections.
 Past printed issues are also available for research in major libraries.
-Issues from 1960 onwards are currently available at the magazine’s digital archive.
+Issues from 1950 onwards are currently available at the magazine’s digital archive.
 All content from 2018 onwards is also available as online articles.